Ghaidagharaibeh-dot/reading-notes/README.md

 # Growth mindset

+**What is Growth mindset? **
-**Growth mindset**:It's a thinking way that say you can learn any think you need if you work hard, have a passion
+It's a thinking way that say you can learn any think you need if you work hard, have a passion

  **How to keep yourself in a growth mindse**

 1-Trust yourself
 2-Search the tools help you to learn
 3-Be patience